pingcap/docs/statistics.md

 > **Note:**
 >
-> To ensure the consistency of the statistical information both before and after, when you set `tidb_analyze_version=2`, `ANALYZE TABLE TableName INDEX` will also collect statistics of the whole table instead of the given index.
+> To ensure that the statistical information before and after the collection is consistent, when you set `tidb_analyze_version=2`, `ANALYZE TABLE TableName INDEX` will also collect statistics of the whole table instead of the given index.

 #### Incremental collection